darwinia-network/darwinia-docs-deprecated/content/en/wiki-faq-general.md

 ### What is the history of Darwinia Network?

 The Darwinia Network project started in late 2018 when Parity released the Substrate toolkit project.
-Darwinia implements a decentralized network that acts as a chain relay between major blockchains and enables asset transfers in a decentralized and permissionless non-custodial way.
+Darwinia implements a decentralized network that plays as a relayer chain between major blockchains and enables asset transfers in a decentralized and permissionless non-custodial way.

-* Darwinia is designed to operate as a Parachain of Polkadot but also has the ability to function in Solo mode as an independent network with its own consensus, security, and cross-chain functionality for redundancy or mitigation of Polkadot-based technical issues.
+* Darwinia was designed to operate as a parachain of Polkadot but can also work in Solo mode as an independent network with its own consensus, security, and cross-chain functionality which adopted for backup and mitigation of Polkadot-based technical issues.

-* The team has developed an Application SDK based on Polkadot’s Substrate and Darwinia Web applications in order to facilitate the development of different applications on the foundation of the Darwinia Network.
-The SDK will help bootstrap adoption among non-blockchain users and developers.
+* Darwinia team has developed an Application SDK based on Polkadot’s Substrate and Darwinia Web applications in order to facilitate the development of different applications running on Darwinia Network.

-* We’ve also developed a leading explorer product for the Polkadot and Substrate Community, [Subscan](https://www.subscan.io/).
+* We’ve also developed a leading blockchain explorer [Subscan](https://www.subscan.io/) for Polkadot and Substrate Community.

-Prior to launching Darwinia, the team also developed several other products including the blockchain-based game [Evolution Land](https://www.evolution.land/), Itering ID, Itering DKMS Solution, and more.
+Before launching Darwinia, the team also developed several other products including the blockchain-based game [Evolution Land](https://www.evolution.land/), Itering ID, Itering DKMS Solution, etc.

 * **DKMS**: A Decentralized Key Management System
-* **Subscan**: A high precision data explorer and visualization for Substrate-based blockchains.
+* **Subscan**: A high precision blockchain data explorer and visualization tool for Substrate-based blockchains.
-* **Itering ID**: A set of air-gapped signing tools, capable of scanning QR coded transactions
+* **Itering ID**: A set of air-gapped signing tools, capable of tranferring by scanning QR code
 * **NFT Shifter**: An easy to use tool to create and deploy blockchain NFT assets.
-* **Evolution Land**: A cross-chain blockchain game to showcase blockchain capabilities and onboard new users to Darwinia Network.
+* **Evolution Land**: A cross-chain blockchain game to demostrate blockchain capabilities and get users onbord to Darwinia Network.

 <hr />

 ### Who is Itering?

-Itering is a software company established in Singapore in 2018 specializing in research and development of blockchain infrastructure, and primarily focused on cross-chain technology.
-At present, we are developing the Darwinia Network based on the Substrate framework, and committed to building the future Internet of tokens.
+Itering is a software company established in Singapore in 2018 focusing on research and development of blockchain infrastructure, particularly focused on cross-chain technology.
+At present, we are developing the Darwinia Network based on the Substrate framework, and committed to build the future Internet of tokens.

 In addition to Darwinia Network, we continue our research and development in the realm of NFTs and their integral relationship with blockchain-based games.
 So far, our blockchain game Evolution Land has been launched on two blockchain-based ‘continents’: Ethereum and Tron.
 In the future, Evolution Land will become the first important game application in the Darwinia ecosystem.

-For more details about us, please check here: [Itering IO](https://www.itering.io/)
+For more details about us, please check: [Itering IO](https://www.itering.io/)

 <hr />